 the Privacy Act 1988 (Cth) and the Australian Privacy Principles contained in that Act, as amended from time to time;

-legislation in force in any jurisdiction and affecting privacy, personal information or the collection, handling, storage, processing, use or disclosure of data (to the extent that such legislation applies to Information Technology Pty Ltd or the Client); and
+legislation in force in any jurisdiction and affecting privacy, personal information or the collection, handling, storage, processing, use or disclosure of data (to the extent that such legislation applies to MIT Ventures Pty Ltd or the Client); and

 any ancillary rules, guidelines, orders, directions, directives, codes of conduct or other instruments made or issued under such instruments, as amended from time to time.